Want to know how to make a reading habit?

 I suggest that you buy physical books.

-It’s an amazing feeling when you hold the book in your hands.
+It’s a fantastic feeling when you hold the book in your hands.

-Especially, when the book is new, it feels awesome.
+Especially when the book is new, it feels incredible.

 You can feel the smell of the new shiny pages waiting to be turned.